canada-ca/canada-ca.github.io/_posts/2018-10-18-recalls-safety-alerts.md

 published: true
 draft: true
 lang: en
-alt: A photo of job stories being developed.
+alt: Photo of job stories being developed.
 description: Of the top 100 tasks on Canada.ca, getting recalls and safety alerts is &#35;8.
 It gets nearly 7 million annual visits, 71% of which are via mobile.
 For food-related alerts, that jumps to a whopping 84%.
 ---